Emil Sitka: Later years

-Sitka continued with his acting career, more out of love for acting than the need for money, appearing in films as late as 1992.
-He was in demand at various Three Stooges conventions, and had numerous requests from Three Stooges fans to appear at their wedding to say "Hold hands, you lovebirds!"
+Sitka continued his acting career, more out of love for acting than the need for money, appearing in films as late as 1992.
+He was in demand at various Three Stooges conventions, and he had numerous requests from Three Stooges fans to appear at their wedding to say "Hold hands, you lovebirds!"

 Additionally, Sitka appeared as a contestant on Let's Make a Deal in 1985, bringing along a drawing of silent film star Ben Turpin, which host Monty Hall remarked on when choosing him.
 After being given $500 by Hall and offered the chance to trade it for an unknown item, Sitka opted to keep the money and avoided a "zonk" prize of his-and-hers garbage cans.

 Personal life

-Sitka and first wife Donna Driscoll married in the 1940s and divorced in the 1960s.
-He married longtime girlfriend Edith Weber in the 1970s; they were married until her death in 1981.
+Sitka and his first wife, Donna Driscoll, married in the 1940s and divorced in the 1960s.
+He married his long-time girlfriend Edith Weber in the 1970s; they were married until her death in 1981.

-Sitka had seven children: daughters Elonka and Little-Star; and sons Rudigor, Storm, Tao, Darrow, and Saxon.
-All children are from the first marriage.
+Sitka had seven children by his first marriage: two daughters (Elonka and Little-Star) and five sons (Rudigor, Storm, Tao, Darrow, and Saxon).
 Saxon carries on his father's legacy by appearing at Stooge conventions as often as possible.

 Death

-While hosting several Stooge fans in his home in June 1997, Sitka suffered a massive stroke and never regained consciousness (one fan was a certified EMT and was able to keep Sitka alive until paramedics arrived).
+While hosting several Stooge fans in his home in 1997, Sitka suffered a massive stroke and never regained consciousness (one fan was a certified EMT and was able to keep Sitka alive until paramedics arrived).
 He died on January 16, 1998, in Camarillo, California, less than a month after his 83rd birthday.

 He is interred next to his wife Edith at Conejo Mountain Memorial Park in Camarillo.
 As a tribute to his tenure with the Stooges, Sitka's gravestone reads "Hold hands, you lovebirds!", as well as "He danced all the way."